galiprandi/react-tools/README.md

 -   `className`: A class name to apply to the input element.
 If a label is provided, the class name is applied to the label and input elements.

 -   `transform`: The type of transformation to apply to the input value.
-Options include "toUpperCase", "toLowerCase", "capitalize", "titleCase", "snakeCase", "onlyNumbers", "onlyLetters", and "onlyEmail".
+Options include "toUpperCase", "toLowerCase", "capitalize", "titleCase", "snakeCase", "onlyNumbers", "onlyLetters", "onlyEmail" and "onlyAlphanumeric"

 -   `transformFn`: A custom function to apply to the input value.
 This function takes a string as input and returns a string as output.
 If both transform and transformFn are provided, the transformFn function will take precedence.